bgroveben/DjangoPlay2Learn/README.md

 Reviews: 10%
 DONE (5%) Logged-in users can successfully leave reviews.
-TODO (5%) User reviews rotate in the slideshow on the homepage.
+DONE (5%) User reviews rotate in the slideshow on the homepage.

 Contact Us: 10%
 DONE (10%) The contact us form sends an email to the admin email.